ALCO RSD-1

-The ALCO RSD-1 was a diesel-electric locomotive built by the American Locomotive Company (ALCO).
+The ALCO RSD-1 is a diesel-electric locomotive built by the American Locomotive Company (ALCO).
 This model was a road switcher type rated at 1000 hp and rode on three-axle trucks, having a C-C wheel arrangement.
 It was often used in much the same manner as its four-axle counterpart, the ALCO RS-1, though the six-motor design allowed better tractive effort at lower speeds, as well as a lower weight-per-axle.
 It was developed to meet the need to supply the Soviet Union over the Trans-Iranian Railway starting in mid 1943.
 On the other hand, due to the traction generator and appurtenant control apparatus being sized for four axles and yet having two additional powered axles, it had poorer performance at higher speeds.

 Variations

 There were three different specifications issued that covered the RSD-1 model; E1645 and E1646 were for wartime production for the US Army, while E1647 was a post-war order for the Mexican National Railways (Ferrocarriles Nacionales de México).